-Douglas is an Associate at RMI.
+Douglas is a Sr. Associate at RMI.
 He brings to RMI an interdisciplinary, international research and work background from across the environmental field.
 Douglas joined RMI in November 2013.

 Inspired to dedicate his career to the environment after taking a high school course on the subject, Douglas’ research and work have been guided by two overarching questions: Why are we not taking advantage of the strategies available today that sustain the environmental goods and services crucial to the foundation of a prosperous society, and how can we better facilitate their widespread adoption?
 With these questions in mind, his academic work at Penn and Imperial College primarily focused on both the barriers and opportunities in business and policy for environmental solutions.
 Douglas also conducted experimental research to identify strategies to create an enabling choice context for pro-environmental behavior and investment decisions.
 Before joining RMI, Douglas gained a diverse range of work experience in the environmental field at Chatham House, Carbon Smart, Oxford University, Wharton Initiative for Global Environmental Leadership (IGEL), Wharton Risk Management & Decision Processes Center, Mayor of Baltimore’s Office of Sustainability, Green Acorn Eco-Consulting & Business Certification, Hunsucker Goodstein PC, and TerraLogos eco architecture.

 - MSc, Environmental Technology, Environmental Economics & Policy Option, Imperial College London, Distinction, Scott Wilson Prize/URS Prize for Most Outstanding Overall Course Performance, 2013

 - BA, Philosophy, Politics, Economics (PPE) and Environmental Studies, University of Pennsylvania, summa cum laude, Phi Beta Kappa, multiple departmental honors and awards, 2012

 Select Publications & Presentations